dhwanil005/Airbnb-Clone/README.md

 This repository contains a comprehensive Full Stack Airbnb Clone, leveraging the power of Next.js 13 along with a suite of modern technologies and design patterns.
 This project is ideal for those looking to understand full-stack development with React, Tailwind, Prisma, MongoDB, and NextAuth.

-## Video Tutorial

-A detailed video tutorial is available to guide you through every aspect of this project, from setup to exploring its advanced features.

 ## Features

 - **Tailwind Design**: Stylish UI/UX design using Tailwind CSS.